webplatform/docs/dom/BeforeUnloadEvent/returnValue/index.md

 |Examples=
 }}
 {{Notes_Section
-|Usage=The [[dom/events/beforeunload|'''onbeforeunload''']] event allows you to warn a user who is navigating away from a page or closing the browser.
+|Usage=The [[dom/BeforeUnloadEvent|'''BeforeUnloadEvent''']] allows you to warn a user who is navigating away from a page or closing the browser.
 Set the return value to false or a string value to cancel the document unload event.
 You can also return a string or '''Boolean''' value from the event handler to display a message to the user, who is asked to confirm that they want to unload the document.
 }}
 {{Related_Specifications_Section
 |Specifications={{Related Specification